-Planning for the burial of a dog is an emotional process, and unless your Fido passes unexpectedly, it's best to make preparations before the time to say goodbye comes.
+Knowing when to put down your dog and then planning for the burial of a dog is an emotional process, and unless your Fido passes unexpectedly, it's best to make preparations before the time to say goodbye comes.
 Having a plan in place on how to bury a pet will make the process less overwhelming and will ensure that your dog gets the proper burial that he certainly deserves.

 Needless to say, it's absolutely devastating to lose a pet.
 As pet owners, we don't want to think about it, but it's better stay realistic and be prepared well in advance.
 The first question I'd like to ask you is this: have you thought about the legal limitations that may affect your pet's burial?
 And what about the potential health hazards?

 The process of burying a dog in itself is not complicated.
 But what many pet owners don't know is that in the US there may be laws prohibiting a burial of animals.